kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 ## Install TensorFlow
 It is advisable to create a new, dedicated environment using Conda to accommodate TensorFlow.
-You can create a Conda environment from the installed Anaconda Navigator and have almost all required packages there.
+You can create a Conda environment from the installed Anaconda Navigator and have almost all the required packages there.
 Although searching plainly for "tensorflow" will prompt you to install TensorFlow, it might not be the specific version that serves your purpose.
 To resolve this, you probably have to download the specific version from TensorFlow's official website (e.g.
 `tensorflow-2.3.0`).
 If downloading with the web browser (e.g. *Chrome*, *Internet Explorer*) is unsuccessful due to